ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #set-hop-limit-ui-existing}
 {: ui}

-To set the hop limit on an existing instance, go to the Hop limit setting setting on the **Instance details** page of your instance.
+To set the hop limit on an existing instance, go to the Hop limit setting on the **Instance details** page of your instance.
 Specify a hop limit value between 1 and 64.

 ## Configure metadata settings by using the CLI
 {: #metadata-config-cli}